TalkToRhutika/user_management/readme.md

 Issue #5 - is_professional Flag Not Reflecting Update

 Description: Even after updating the is_professional field to true in the database, the API response continues to show it as false.
 This indicates a possible caching issue, serialization error, or failure to fetch the latest data from the database.

+# Docker Hub Repo
+Link to Docker Repo

+# Docker Hub Image

+# Docker Desktop Image

+# New Feature: User Profile Management
+This feature introduces the ability for users to manage and update their profile information.
+Additionally, it provides managers and administrators with the capability to elevate users to professional status.

+# What I Learned from This Project